COMBINE-lab/LabRules/tools.md

   SAM and BAM parsing and manipulation in C, and provides and API for interacting with these types of files from C/C++.
     + [PySAM](http://pysam.readthedocs.org/en/latest/api.html) --- a Python interface to much of the Samtools API.

+* [SeqTK](https://github.com/lh3/seqtk) --- A set of C-language tools for dealing with sequencing files.
+It's maintained and written by Heng Li (the author of BWA and many other popular software packages).
+Here, you'll find lots of code with simple C APIs to let you interact with sequencing data (e.g. kseq.h provides a single header file for the efficient reading of FASTA/FASTAQ files).

 * [Bedtools](http://bedtools.readthedocs.org/en/latest/) --- This is also a standard suite of tools for processing many formats of genomic files.
 If you need to do something involving genomic intervals, this is the tool to look to first.